 Midwives are valuable, and those that can travel can have an even greater impact on the international community.
 The CDC released research in 1998 that highlighted the importance of midwifery.
 The evidence showed that having traveling mid-wives be a part of the birthing process lowered the chances of infant mortality by 19%.
 The reason behind the success?
 Midwives spend more time with their patients, can provide essential emotional support, and can offer much-needed advice to these new mothers.

-“The differences in birth outcomes between certified nurse-midwife and physician attended births may be explained in part by differences in prenatal, labor, and delivery care practices.
-Other studies have shown that certified nurse-midwives generally spend more time with patients during prenatal visits and put more emphasis on patient counseling and education, and providing emotional support.
+“The differences in birth outcomes between certified nurse-midwife and physician-attended births may be explained in part by differences in prenatal, labor, and delivery care practices.
+Other studies have shown that certified nurse-midwives generally spend more time with patients during prenatal visits and put more emphasis on patient counseling and education and providing emotional support.
 Most certified nurse-midwives are with their patients on a one-on-one basis during the entire labor and delivery process providing patient care and emotional support, in contrast with physician’s care which is more often episodic.”
 (CDC, 1998)

 The Atlantic article (mentioned earlier) also highlighted two other studies, from 2011 and 2013, on the nursing midwives’ success rate: “[These studies] found that women whose care was led by a midwife rather than a physician were less likely to receive pain medication in labor, less likely to experience pre-term birth, and less likely to experience a miscarriage before 24 weeks’ gestation.”

 Midwives that can travel nationally or internationally are lucky.
-They get to share the most important moment with their patients, provide support to women, and are able to see the world while doing it.
+They get to share the most important moment with their patients, provide support to women and are able to see the world while doing it.
 Their passion for women’s health inspires them to help every woman, no matter what obstacle might be in their way.

-If you’re interested in joining the traveling mid-wives movement, the field is projected to continue to grow 30% over the next ten years.
+If you’re interested in joining the traveling mid-wives movement, the field is projected to continue to grow by 30% over the next ten years.
 If you love babies, mothers, and women’s health, then becoming a travel nurse midwife might be your calling!